Direct Lender vs Indirect Lender: Identify the Better Lender Option for You

 • Can be a slower process

 When you work with an indirect lender, your personal information does not stay in one place.
-Instead, it is sent out to so many other companies and people.
-Each time a new person sees your personal information, it is a risk.
+Instead, it is sent out to many other companies and people.
+Regardless of how legitimate a company is, each time a new person or company sees your personal information, it is a risk.
 Each new person increases your chance of experiencing fraud or even identity theft.
 Once you send an application to an indirect lender, you have no way of knowing who sees it.

-An indirect lender means that you will receive several loan offers around the same time.
-The bad news is that you may get several emails, mailers, and robot calls with offers.
+Appling through an indirect lender could mean that you will receive several loan offers around the same time.
+The bad news is that you may get several emails, mailers, and robot calls with offers where you may or may not qualify.
 The good news is that they will likely have competing prices.
 However, those low fees may be attached to loans that require a credit check.
-A company might hook you with a good rate that you do not qualify for after a credit check.
+It’s not unheard of that a company might hook you with a good rate that you do not qualify for after a credit check.
 Not only is that disappointing, that credit check could also hurt your credit.

 • Working with more companies